social-navigation-group/sbpd-dataset-pipeline/anonymization-bag/README.md

 If both `-b` and `-m` are provided, only `-m` will run.
 If neither is provided, anonymization will not be performed.

-Note: If you run `./run_filter.sh -a`, this equals to do nothing.
+Note: If you run `./run_filter.sh -a`, this will not anonymize the videos, but it will still generate the 2D bounding box tracking and skeleton keypoint detections, and integrate them into the bag files.